Laurie passed away the day before 9-11 (9/10/01) after a 6 year battle with cancer.

 She then read a poem that she had written herself about her Mom.

-Never in my life was I as proud of her than at that very moment.
-Not sure I’ve ever been prouder about anyone or anything in my entire life.
+Never in my life was I as proud of her than I was at that very moment.
+In fact, I’ve never been prouder about anyone or anything in my entire life.

 This was my beautiful 17 year-old daughter who personified all the good things about her Mom.

-A week later, after we were finally able to fly back home, she did the same exact thing, in front of family & friends at Laurie’s service.
+A week later, after we were finally allowed to fly back home, she did the same exact thing, in front of our families & friends at Laurie’s service.

-We had the funeral Mass for Laurie the following morning & then buried her at our plot in Resurrection Cemetery.
+We had the funeral Mass for Laurie the following morning & then buried her at our plot in Resurrection Cemetery in Staten Island.

-Less than 4 months later, we also buried her Dad, my father-in-law John Hemmy, in the grave right beside hers.
+Less than 4 months later, we also buried Laurie’s Dad, my father-in-law John Hemmy, in a grave not far from his daughter’s.